me3zaAKAgoat/dtb-legacy/README.md

 ### Core

+- set backend root directory as a config env (for deployement)
 - [ ] work on user adminsitration
   - [ ] make a sign up process.
   - [ ] setup a cdn of some sort for profile pictures of users.